xbee9/xbee9/README.md

   - IoT Pentesting
   - Hardware Pentesting
 - 🤖 **Robotics:** Enthusiast for embedded systems and automation
-- 🚀 **Space Technology:** Fascinated by satellites, space missions, and astronomical computing
+- 🚀 **Space Technology:** Fascinated by satellites, space missions, and astronomical computing.
-- 🌱 **Personality:** I enjoy solitude and deep focus, using this time for learning and building
+- 🌱 **Personality:** I enjoy solitude and deep focus, using this time for learning and building.
-- 🫣 **Routine:** I wake-up & try to create something iconic 1
+- 🫣 **Routine:** I wake-up & try to create something iconic.
 ---

 ## Philosophy